NHL-Panthers coach Quenneville resigns amid Blackhawks sexual assault investigation fallout | Sports-Games

 Bettman said he believed there was "no need for any further action by the NHL" regarding Quenneville at this time.
 "Should he wish to re-enter the league in some capacity in the future, I will require a meeting with him in advance in order to determine the appropriate conditions under which such new employment might take place."

 A memo from Bettman addressed to NHL teams circulated on social media on Thursday in which the commissioner instructed all players and personnel across the league to "immediately report" conduct that is "clearly inappropriate, unlawful or demonstrably abusive or that may violate the league's policies."
-CBC News reported this week that Kevin Cheveldayoff, an assistant general manager with Chicago in 2010 and current general manager of the Winnipeg Jets, is expected to meet with Bettman on Monday.
+Kevin Cheveldayoff, an assistant general manager with Chicago in 2010 and current general manager of the Winnipeg Jets, had been scheduled to meet with Bettman on Monday but that meeting has been moved up to Friday, TSN said.

 In a statement on Twitter earlier on Thursday, Beach offered thanks for the "endless love and support" he received this week.
-"Although the results of the private investigation have been released, and the Blackhawks have apologised, my battle is really just beginning as the Blackhawks continue to attempt to destroy my case in court," Beach also said.
+"Although the results of the private investigators have been released, and the Blackhawks have apologized, my battle is really just beginning as the Blackhawks continue to attempt to destroy my case in court," Beach also said.

 Beach has filed a lawsuit against the team.
 The Blackhawks said in a statement they will "engage in good faith efforts to fairly resolve these matters to rectify the harm" Beach suffered.